knutnergaard/smufolib/docs/user_guide.rst

 Setting attributes
 ==================

-SMufoLib provides easy storage of SMuFL-specific font and glyph metadata within the font file itself.
-Attributes can be set individually during the design process, and are accessed through the :class:`.Smufl` object::
+SMufoLib provides easy storage of SMuFL-related font and glyph metadata within the font file itself.
+Attributes [#]_ can be set individually during the design process, and are accessed through the :class:`.Smufl` object::

    >>> font.smufl.name = "myFont"